ManotiSparrow/FUNDIBOT/README.md

 # 📦 FUNDIBOT

-**FUNDIBOT** is an AI-powered web application designed to assist users through a chatbot interface powered by Bolt AI.
-It combines a modern frontend built with React, Vite, and Tailwind CSS with a backend Node.js chatbot server.
-This project is structured to support scalable and responsive AI-driven interactions.
+**FUNDIBOT** is an AI-powered web application designed to assist users in find trusted fundis & freelancers near them.
+Connect with verified skilled professionals across Kenya.
+From plumbing to tutoring, get quality services delivered to your doorstep via WhatsApp.

 ## 🚀 Live Demo